commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ### Linux

 PgManage for Linux is packaged in `.AppImage` format and does not require installation. \
-To start using the app just download the `.AppImage` file, make it executable and run it:
+To start using the app, just download the `.AppImage` file, make it executable and run it:

 ```
 chmod +x ./pgmanage-$version.AppImage